gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 model)
 \index{model!alternative}
 is more reasonable.
-The researchers obviously would have hoped to encounter some sort of noticeable difference in the sentences provided for the different pictures and have been able to find enough evidence to reject the null model where the groups "look the same".
+The researchers obviously would have hoped to encounter some sort of noticeable difference in the distances for the different outfits and have been able to find enough evidence to reject the null model where the groups "look the same".

 (ref:fig2-7) Illustration of the assumed situations under the null (left)